tessercat/daoistic-book/blog/glossary/content.md

 both terms are paired with phrases that make heaven and earth seem parental, so I've taken the liberty.

-The gift of morality
-that shines down from the heavens and makes us moral is 施.
-It's also what we can do repeatedly when we limit (畜) yang energy.

 The earth's embodiment of the heavens is 承, a verb to describe the earth receiving, submitting to or accepting the moral law granted by the the heavens.